Viti, Kosovo: Insurgency in the Preševo Valley

 During the Insurgency in the Preševo Valley, the UÇPMB mostly recruited fighters from the Karadak region of Kosovo, specifically in the town of Vitia.
 In February 2001, many towns and villages in the region were covered with posters that instructed Albanians between the ages of 18 and 48 to join their fellow Albanians in the UÇPMB.
 These posters were supposedly issued by the previously disbanded KLA.

 Insurgency in Macedonia

 Amidst the Insurgency in Macedonia, approximately 300 NLA fighters from the Vitia municipality, mostly recruited in Dëbëlldeh and Mjakë, participated in several battles against Macedonian security forces in Tanuševci.
 The NLA also used Dëbëlldeh and Mjakë as strongholds, where they would store Arms.

 Contemporary

+The village of Kllokot, formerly part of the municipality of Viti, was established as a separate municipality on 8 January 2010.
+This change was implemented in accordance with the Ahtisaari Plan for the decentralization of Kosovo, which proposed the creation of a new municipality with a Serbian majority within the territory Viti municipality.

 In 2013 in response to a KLA monument being removed by Serbian authorities in Preševo, a Kosovo Albanian crowd in Viti demolished a Yugoslav-era memorial for anti-fascist Partisans that were killed during the Second World War.
-Members of the Kosovo Police were present but did nothing to intervene.
-The incident was filmed and posted to YouTube.